tom-bjorkholm/excel-list-transform/README_pypi.md

 ## Installing it

-If you want to use it install it using pip.
+If you want to use it, install it using pip.
 A precondition is that you have Python 3.10.5 or newer installed on you computer.
 Python can be downloaded from [https://www.python.org/downloads/](https://www.python.org/downloads/).

 ### Installing on mac and Linux